-Try this experiment: Take a impactful message from a source, boil it down to 140 characters, then share it on Twitter with a broken link.
+Try this experiment: Take a impactful message from a source, boil it down to 280 characters, then share it on Twitter with a broken link.
 Lots of folks will share your link.
 In fact, sharing links we have not read has become Twitter’s latest bad habit.

 Sharing unseen links is a new kind of exhibitionism that’s had a lot of play recently.
 It’s an interesting phenomenon.
 But I wonder if it’s such a bad thing.